Have you ever felt fed uTired and exhausted and completely done with it all?

 This also proves true of your personal relationships, particularly if you bring the office home with you.

-Finally, gain a sense of where you are emotionally.
+Finally, gain a sense of where you are emotional.

 Understand that burnout impacts many different people in many different ways, depending on the line of work or outside influences (such as their home life) they must face.